pine64/website/content/documentation/PineNote/Further_information/Specification.md

 ## Accessories

-* Optional EMR pen with magnetic attachment (included in the first production batch)
+* December 2021 batch: Optional EMR pen with magnetic attachment (included in the first production batch)
+* October 2024 batch: Optional passive pen
-* Optional Cover (included in the first production batch)
+* Optional Cover (included in the December 2021 and October 2024 batch)